Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Results

-\paragraph{Baseline stagnation is early and hidden.} The baseline proposer's functional collapse occurs almost entirely between iterations 1 and 2, then plateaus (\Cref{fig:diversity_combined}).
-Mean difficulty (panel c) jumps from 0.50 to 0.86 at 4B and from 0.71 to 0.92 at 8B in a single iteration, pushing solver accuracy above the $\tau_{\max}{=}0.7$ threshold.
-Policy entropy (a), Vendi score (d), and epiplexity (f) all show the same early lock-in.
-Meanwhile, Self-BLEU and novelty rate (b, e) remain flat throughout, confirming that the proposer recycles similar questions that surface metrics fail to detect.
-Diversity interventions applied after the first iteration may be too late to recover.
+\paragraph{Baseline stagnation is early and hidden.} Nearly all of the baseline proposer's functional collapse happens between iterations 1 and 2, after which the metrics plateau (\Cref{fig:diversity_combined}).
+In a single iteration, mean difficulty (panel c) jumps from 0.50 to 0.86 at 4B and from 0.71 to 0.92 at 8B, past the $\tau_{\max}{=}0.7$ threshold on solver accuracy.
+Policy entropy (a), Vendi score (d), and epiplexity (f) lock in just as early.
+Self-BLEU and novelty rate (b, e), on the other hand, stay flat from start to finish, so the proposer is recycling similar questions in a way surface metrics simply miss.
+Diversity interventions applied after the first iteration may accordingly be too late to head off curriculum collapse.

-\paragraph{Dropout sustains diversity across all tiers.} Under dropout, all functional metrics continue to evolve past iteration 2, and the proposer's distribution remains responsive to the solver's improvement rather than freezing after the first update.
-Vocabulary dropout improves every diversity metric we measure (\Cref{fig:diversity_combined}).
+\paragraph{Dropout sustains diversity across all tiers.} Under dropout, all functional metrics continue to evolve past iteration 2, the proposer's distribution remains responsive to the solver's improvement rather than freezing after the first update, and every diversity metric we measure improves (\Cref{fig:diversity_combined}).
 At the \textit{lexical} level, Self-BLEU is roughly $2{\times}$ lower under dropout at both scales (b).
-At the \textit{semantic} level, the Vendi score shows a gap of ${\sim}15$ effective question types at both scales (d), and novelty rate is ${\sim}1.5$--$2{\times}$ higher under dropout (e).
-At the \textit{functional} level, epiplexity is ${\sim}35\%$ higher under dropout, indicating substantially more learnable structure in the curriculum (computation details in \Cref{app:vendi,app:epiplexity}).
-Cumulative Vendi Scores (\Cref{app:embedding_diversity}) show the same pattern, with the baseline plateauing after iteration 2--3 while VD75 continues to grow.
+At the \textit{semantic} level, the Vendi score shows a gap of ${\sim}15$ effective question types at both scales (d), mean pairwise cosine distance with Qwen3-Embedding-4B~\citep{li2025jointlyreinforcingdiversityquality} is $+4$--$6\%$ higher under dropout, and NLI-based logical diversity~\citep{stasaski-hearst-2022-semantic} is $+19$--$68\%$ higher (\Cref{tab:nli_diversity}).
+Novelty rate is ${\sim}1.5$--$2{\times}$ higher under dropout (e).
+At the \textit{functional} level, epiplexity is ${\sim}35\%$ higher under dropout (f), indicating substantially more learnable structure in the curriculum (computation details in \S\S\ref{app:vendi},~\ref{app:epiplexity}).
+These rankings are robust to an encoder swap and unidirectional NLI scoring (\S\ref{app:embedding_diversity}).
+Cumulative Vendi scores (\S\ref{app:embedding_diversity}) show the same pattern, with the baseline plateauing after iteration 2--3 while VD75 continues to grow, holding ${\sim}35\%$ higher cumulative diversity at both scales.